Naproxen, an NSAID (non-steroidal anti-inflammatory drug), has the potential to provide great relief for muscle and joint pain or inflammation.

 - Vitamin B12 deficiency due to malabsorption.
 This can lead to nerve damage and the onset of Wernicke’s Encephalopathy.

 - Iron deficiency due to malabsorption.
-Iron deficiency can cause mental health issues, breathlessness and severe lethargy as a result of your organs not getting enough oxygen
+Iron deficiency can cause mental health issues, breathlessness and severe lethargy due to your organs not getting enough oxygen.

 - Gastritis can cause irreversible damage to the stomach and intestines